jdeames/jdeames.github.io/_posts/2025-10-01-October-updates.md

 Requesting your kind patience as the website is still a construction zone.
 Some links are not working properly.
 Working to resolve those issues soon.

+If you want to be notified of updates, I encourage you to subscribe to RSS feeds.
+[Read here.](/subscriberss)

 #### New and Semi-new posts up on site
 - [When Pens Break - Part 2]( /pens/tale-of-a-vandal-pen-user-when-pens-break-part-2)
 - [When Pens Break - Part 1]( /pens/tale-of-a-vandal-pen-user-when-pens-break-part-1)